muldjord/leddy/docs/THEMES.md

 * `50d.png`: Fog (night)
 * `50n.png`: Fog (day)

-All icons must be 16x16 pixel dimensions.
+All icon dimiensions must match your LED matrix.
 Any color format is supported.

 ### Fonts
 The subfolder `fonts` contains all of the custom fonts for the theme.
 Each letter is defined in a horizontal sprite sheet separated by a vertical line of clear magenta pixels (RGB 255, 0, 255).
 The name of the font is the base name of the filename.
 So a font loaded from `small.png` will simply be called `small`.